 We have funded our operations since inception primarily through equity financings, bank credit facilities, and financing arrangements, including through FIDCs and sale of card receivables to commercial banks.
 We do not know when or if our operations will generate sufficient cash to fund our ongoing operations.
 In the future, we may require additional capital to respond to business opportunities, refinancing needs, challenges, acquisitions, or unforeseen circumstances and may decide to engage in equity or debt financings or enter into credit facilities for other reasons, and we may not be able to secure any such additional debt or equity financing or refinancing on favorable terms, in a timely manner, or at all.
 Any debt financing obtained by us in the future could also include restrictive covenants relating to our capital-raising activities and other financial and operational matters, which may make it more difficult for us to obtain additional capital and to pursue business opportunities, including potential acquisitions.
 Our credit facilities, debentures and bonds contain restrictive covenants, including customary limitations on the incurrence of certain indebtedness and liens.
 Our ability to comply with these covenants may be affected by events beyond our control, and breaches of these covenants could result in a default under our credit facilities, debentures, bonds and any future financing agreements into which we may enter.
-If not waived, defaults could cause our outstanding indebtedness under our credit facilities and any future financing agreements that we may enter into under these terms to become immediately due and payable.
-If we are unable to obtain adequate financing or financing on terms satisfactory to us when we require it, our ability to continue to grow or support our business and to respond to business challenges could be significantly limited.
+If not waived, defaults could cause our outstanding indebtedness under our credit facilities and any future financing on terms satisfactory to us when we require it, our ability to continue to grow or support our business and to respond to business challenges could be significantly limited.
 See "Item 5.
 Operating and Financial Review and Prospects."
-Rising rates of either CDI or credit spreads may materially impact our results if we are n
+Rising rates of either CDI or credit spreads may materially impact our results if we are not able to fully pass them to prices we charge our clients.